SolomonMg/SolomonMg.github.io.SOURCE/content/post/What-the-polls-got-wrong-in-2020/index.md

 projects: [research]
 ---

-It’s becoming clear that the 2020 polls underestimated Trump’s support by anywhere from a 3-8 point margin depending on your accountign--a significantly worse miss than in 2016, when [state polls were off but the national polls did relatively well](https://fivethirtyeight.com/features/the-polls-are-all-right/).
+It’s becoming clear that the 2020 polls underestimated Trump’s support by anywhere from a 3-8 point margin depending on your accounting--a significantly worse miss than in 2016, when [state polls were off but the national polls did relatively well](https://fivethirtyeight.com/features/the-polls-are-all-right/).

 In fact, this year we were better off using projections based on past vote history in each state to predict how things would go in battleground states, as I'll show below.